Fastcode/VisualMesh/readme/inference.md

 ### Future Engines
 In the future there are plans to implement a TensorRT engine and a CUDA engine.
 Pull request welcome!

-- TODO describe each engine
-- CPU
-- OpenCL
-- Vulkan (NOT READY YET)

 ## Multithreading
 **The engine instances are not thread safe!**